okalangkenneth/PhoneShop/README.md

 The microservices will be designed using the N-Layer implementation with the Repository Pattern, ensuring that the business logic and data access layers are separated.

 ## Code Structure
+Provide an overview of your code structure and organization.
+Explain the purpose and responsibilities of each directory and file in your project.
+You can include a tree structure to make it more visually appealing.
 ## Features
+List the features and functionalities of your application.
+You can include screenshots or GIFs to demonstrate how each feature works.
 ## Roadmap
+Include a roadmap for future development and features.
+Explain what you plan to add or improve in future releases and when users can expect them.

 ## Contribution
+Provide guidelines for other developers who want to contribute to your project.
+Include information on how to submit issues, feature requests, and pull requests.
+You can also include information on your code review process and any coding standards or guidelines you follow.
 ## License
+Include a license for your project to protect your intellectual property and allow other developers to use and modify your code.
+Choose a license that best suits your project and include a brief summary of its terms.
 ## Acknowledgment
+Acknowledge any third-party libraries, resources, or contributors who helped you build your project.
+This is a good opportunity to thank anyone who made your project possible and provide links to their work.